-13.1.1 Expected Effects
+13.2 Expected Effects

 According to the Public Review Draft EA/RIR/IRFA prepared by the NPFMC (2006), the H&G trawl CP sector is likely to realize some games in production efficiency under the cooperative program, capturing greater rents from the fishery.
 The favorable groundfish allocation, PSC allocation, and the ability to form cooperatives, contribute to increases in efficiency gains.
 Gains in efficiency should also occur as participants are able to slow the pace of fishing and processing.
-In the slower fishery, participants are likely to be able to reduce expenditures on inputs to some degree.
+In the slower fishery, participants are likely to be able to reduce expenditures on inputs to some

 In a cooperative, participants will be free to consolidate fishing up the 20 percent vessel cap.
 Consolidating catch on fewer vessels in the fishery should also reduce harvest costs.
 In addition, the action would reduce the overall allowance of halibut PSC and crab PSC to the trawl sectors.
+For halibut PSC, the reduction in trawl PSC will result in a total of 300 mt of halibut savings during the second, forth, and fifth years combined after implementation and then additional 150 mt every year after the fifth year, not including any halibut savings from rollovers.
 For crab PSC, the effect of Amendment 80 will result in reduction in the trawl crab PSC allowance and ultimately crab PSC savings.
 Table 13-1 provides a comprehensive view of the allocations of crab PSC under Amendment 80, the percent of crab PSC available to the trawl limited access fishery (i.e., the sum of the AFA CP and AFA CV sideboard percentages), the percent of crab PSC available to the H&G trawl CP sector during the first five years of the program, and the percent of trawl crab PSC that would be unavailable in the first five years of the program, as a result of the limited allocations under Amendment 80.